Want the perfect workout program?Take Quiz

 Let's have a look at some factors that influence the amount of time a pre-workout will last in your system.

-Your age, weight, muscle mass, and fat percentage: Your situation can influence the length of time a pre-workout will affect your body.
+Your situation can influence the length of time a pre-workout will affect your body.
 Bigger people tend to withstand higher doses of most things, pre-workout included.
 If you're a small person with little to no fat, a pre-workout could hit you in a more profound way than someone bigger and stronger.
 Another point to emphasize is age.
 Older people may have developed a tolerance to caffeine on the one hand, but on the other hand, they also may have other medical conditions that can change how long a pre-workout lasts.
 Younger people on the opposite end of the spectrum might not have a built-up tolerance to caffeine, so a pre-workout supplement could last longer.

-Ingredients and dosages used in the pre-workout: Perhaps the most important guiding factor that dictates how long the pre-workout lasts is what the ingredients are and how much of them are being used.
+Perhaps the most important guiding factor that dictates how long the pre-workout lasts is what the ingredients are and how much of them are being used.
 The substances that you're likely to feel the effects from the most are the stimulant used.
 The most common stimulant used is caffeine.
 Caffeine is usually absorbed within an hour after ingestion.